DHI/Arsenal/README.md

 > Shared resources across DHI web development projects

-- [./react](./react) A minimalistic project for publishing react components on NPM
+- [./react-library](./react-library) A minimalistic project for publishing react components on NPM
+- [./react-app](./react-app) A minimalistic project for starting a new MST react app.

 # Standards